 A common addition to the four-color process adds light cyan and light magenta to the mix.
 By adding these lighter colors, the six-color printing process can achieve photo-realistic images through improved skin-tone matching.
-In addition to the six-color process, a light black can be added to achieve a higher level of photo-realism while eliminating graininess and producing smoother gradients.
 This method is uniquely appropriate for personalized printing, which often requires one-off production of facial images.

 With the rise of online marketplaces such as Etsy, print shops and manufacturers have been trying to penetrate the personalization market.
 Consumer demand for personalized products is on the rise, not only with individual names but with photos of themselves and loved ones.
 Printers must be able to offer the highest print quality to compete in the personalization business, and four-color printing is often found to be inadequate.
 Hi-fi color is the solution that will set printers apart as the best in the personalized category.

 The choices of digital printing equipment capable of offering hi-fi printing are limited.
 Some flatbed inkjets are capable of high fidelity printing.
 With the introduction of the Helix Hi-Fi from Inkcups, it’s the world’s first, and only, photorealistic rotary printing machine capable of printing 360 degrees around drinkware.